tobbelobb/linc/README.md

 ## Licensing
-The cppcore gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL The Eigen library is MPL2.0 licensed and has can be found here: https://gitlab.com/libeigen/eigen
+The cppcore gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen The spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog